AdityaJ13/Data-Science/README.md

 The project involved drawing inferences from 3 case studies, namely - Wholesale Customer Data (Store Sales), University Survey Data & Manufacturing Shingles Data.
 The concepts of various measures of Descriptive Statistics, Probability and Probability Distributions and various measures of Estimation & Hypothesis Testing are used to analyse these case studies

 ### Mcdonald's Data Visualization Competition
 Every year, for beginners in the field of data science, great learning organizes a visualization competition and when I was pursuing the course it was called as McDonald's competition, as it was based on McDonald's data.
-Three out of several hundreds of participants are chose to be winners, and I was one of the three winners.
+Three out of several hundreds of participants were chosen to be winners, and I was one of the three winners.

 ### Advanced Statistics
 The project involved drawing inferences from 2 case studies, namely - Hay Fever Drug Analysis, College Admissions Data.
 The concepts of Exploratory Data Analysis, Analysis of Variance, and Principal Component Analysis are used to draw inferences from these case studies.